Jordan: Allies back King Abdullah II after security sweep | DW | 04.04.2021

-Gulf states and the US voiced solidarity with Jordan's king after reports that his brother, Prince Hamzah, had been put under house arrest.
+Gulf states, the US and UK voiced solidarity with Jordan's king after reports that his brother, Prince Hamzah, had been put under house arrest.
 The former crown prince's mother denounced a "wicked slander."

 Neighboring countries and allies of Jordan expressed their support for King Abdullah II on Sunday after several top officials were detained over "security concerns."

-The United States and Gulf allies rallied behind the king, highlighting Jordan's strategic importance in the region.
+The United States, the United Kingdom and Gulf allies rallied behind the king, highlighting Jordan's strategic importance in the region.

 Queen Noor, the mother of former Crown Prince Hamzah, denounced on Sunday a "wicked slander" in her first response after circulated footage showed her son criticizing the government.